onx2/find-me-a-xbox/README.md

 ## Getting Started
 Assuming you have rust installed, all you'd need to do is:

+- Create a Twilio trial account (or paid one but they give you $15 for free)
 - Create a `.env` file with all the proper variables
 - `cargo run`